Where Is Solar Energy Not Available and Why?

 - China: Policies promoting solar energy helped it become the largest producer of photovoltaic panels.

-Factors Limiting Solar Energy Accessibility
+Factors that Limit Accessibility to Solar Energy

 1. Climatic and Geographic Constraints

-2. Infrastructure and Maintenance Challenges
+2. Infrastructure and Maintenance Problems

 3. Economic Barriers